ildar-shaimordanov/q-as-kubectl/README.md

 # REQUIREMENTS

 All this stuff was developed under Cygwin 3.1.7.
-Further it was tested under modern but not last Linux.
+Further it was probed with success under modern Linux shipped with GNU Awk 4.0.2 and GNU Bash 4.2.46.
+Everything is working fine as expected.

 * GNU Bash 4+
 * GNU Awk 5+